 This particular storage capacity is usually great for kids and teens, who only need a few apps and other entry-level programs and games to get by.
 Although the free 15 GB that comes in a bundle with your Apple ID is a lovely benefit.

 In general, the 32 GB iPad is very appealing to the eye of first-time Apple buyers judging by its relatively low price.
 But will it be enough?
-That’s a question for yourself – if you intend to take selfies, download games, take videos, download movies on your device, I would say – no. 32 GB won’t be enough.
+That’s a question for yourself – if you intend to take selfies, download games, take videos, or download movies on your device, I would say – no. 32 GB won’t be enough.
 If you intend to use the device for streaming – Netflix, Amazon Prime, Amazon Kids+, Spotify, YouTube, then yes, 32 GB will be enough, if for some reason you run out of space – manage your storage, delete some apps and if it’s still not enough, add extra iCloud storage to your device.
 You can enjoy watching movies on your tablet without actually downloading them, if you’re okay with that, it’s a good fit.

 Is 32 GB iPad enough for university?

 32 GB for schoolwork is plenty.
-If you’re using cloud services such as Google Drive, Spreadsheet, Google Docs, etc. These services don’t take up any storage on your device, they are located on a cloud.
+If you’re using cloud services such as Google Drive, Spreadsheet, Google Docs, etc. These services don’t take up any storage on your device, they are located in the cloud.
 You access them through an internet connection.
 Note-taking apps and reading apps don’t have up a lot of space on your device.
 You will also be available to enjoy entertainment on your device.
 On the other hand, if you’re a photography student, we might suggest you go with the 128 GB model, picture, videos, and photo editing, video editing apps will fill up your storage in no time.

 In comparison with other types of storage, the 32 GB is one of the least bought Apple iPad models.
 These devices usually fill up without you even noticing!
 While the 64 GB version is a better choice in general, the most popular storage size would have to be the 128 GB model.
 However, if you don’t plan to go over budget and want to stick with the most basic iPad features, the 32 GB storage size will be fine.
 Just take into consideration that frequent integration with Apple’s iCloud Services will be needed.